Search Projects

 Home Page

-To create a new project, click the "New" button next to the search field at the top, or to the right of the workspaces/projects toggle.
+To create a new search project, click the "+ New" button to the right of the My recent work or the + button next to Search Projects in the navigation pane on the left.
 Three organizational fields are provided: “Reference,” “Project name,” and “Project description.”
 Text must be entered into at least one of the “Reference” or the “Project name” fields, but text entry into the “Project description” field is optional.

 Navigating Workspaces and Projects